-The increase in our outstanding variable rate debt at December 31, 2022 compared to December 31, 2021 is primarily attributable to borrowings under our unsecured term loan and commercial paper program.
+The decrease in our outstanding variable rate debt at December 31, 2023 compared to December 31, 2022 is primarily attributable to pay downs on commercial paper.

-Assuming a 100 basis point increase in the weighted average interest rate related to our variable rate debt and assuming no change in our variable rate debt outstanding as of December 31, 2022, interest expense on an annualized basis would increase by approximately \$15.0 million, or \$0.04 per diluted common share.
+Assuming a 100 basis point increase in the weighted average interest rate related to our variable rate debt and assuming no change in our variable rate debt outstanding as of December 31, 2023 of \$1.1 billion, interest expense on an annualized basis would increase by approximately \$11.1 million, or \$0.03 per diluted common share.

-As of December 31, 2022 and 2021, our joint venture partners' aggregate share of total consolidated debt was \$279.0 million and \$278.0 million, respectively, with respect to certain properties we owned through consolidated joint ventures.
+As of December 31, 2023 and 2022, our joint venture partners' aggregate share of total consolidated debt was \$297.5 million and \$279.0 million, respectively, with respect to certain properties we owned through consolidated joint ventures.

-Total consolidated debt does not include our portion of unconsolidated debt related to investments in unconsolidated real estate entities, which was \$454.4 million and \$338.1 million as of December 31, 2022 and 2021, respectively.
+Total consolidated debt does not include our portion of unconsolidated debt related to investments in unconsolidated real estate entities, which was \$575.3 million and \$454.4 million as of December 31, 2023 and 2022, respectively.